PINTO0309/onnx2tf/docs/fb_refactor8_pull_request_description.md

 behavior, graph rewrites, artifacts, dependencies, TensorFlow isolation, and the exactly 128-ID/128-owner phase-result store are unchanged; the unconsumed lowerer assignment inventory decreases from 58 to 57.

+The next characterization selects late swish transpose-passthrough cleanup followed by the existing four-stage very-late layout-tail composite.
+The new owner must pass the context model and LayoutState to the public swish owner, then forward the exact shared context and unchanged layout-Transpose option to the tail.
+It must preserve the swish mapping and complete nested tail result.
+The preceding late dequant hard-sigmoid/unary composite and following phase-recorded very-late broadcast reconciliation remain outside the owner, while the swish lowerer wrapper remains a compatibility route.
+Production is unchanged pending one straight-line owner.
+Focused and affected sequential validation report `2 passed, 1 xfailed` and `476 passed, 1 xfailed`; the sole expected failure is the intentionally absent owner.